centime/xss-paper/attacks.md

 III.
 Read a user's private conversations.
 -----------------------------------------
-Of course, like any exploit, this one is dirty as heck.
+Of course, like any exploit, this one is dirty as heck[4].
 But hey, it kind of works.

     base64 -w0 read-private.js > read-private.b64